Kuala Lumpur, Singapore, Jakarta & China: Saudia Flights Starting at €325 from Madrid (With Luggage)

 Search & Book

-This deal expires on August 31, 2025, but are there no minimum or maximum stay requirements in the fare rules.
-Departures at the lowest price are available from September to December 2025.
+This deal doesn’t have an expiration date, and there are no minimum or maximum stay requirements in the fare rules.
+Departures are available until December, with blackout dates during summer school holidays.

 You can find suitable dates using our calendar above or with the help of Google Flights.
 We recommend booking directly on Saudia’s website, but you can find cheaper prices with trip.com.
 However, booking on OTAs has its downsides.